tdep/Cheekers/README.md

 # README
 ## Cheekers

 Cheekers is an attempt to build a Checkers type game using React and Ruby on Rails.
+It was a project by Cooper Hall and Trevor DePew for Flatiron School Software Engineering program phase-3.

 At this time, it is not playable, but it does have a fully functioning backend using Ruby, a pretty good looking front-end using React, and perhaps best of all, a fully functioning live-chat feature using websockets.